Moulthrop family

-The Moulthrop family are three generations of woodturners, starting with Ed Moulthrop, credited as the "father of modern woodturning".
+The Moulthrop family are three generations of American woodturners, starting with Ed Moulthrop, credited as the "father of modern woodturning".
 The family has been documented in the book Moulthrop: A Legacy in Wood.

 Ed Moulthrop

-Ed Moulthrop (May 22, 1916 – September 24, 2003) was a noted architect and professor, he is best known as a wood turning artist whose art helped transform the genre into a widely respected art form.
+Ed Moulthrop (May 22, 1916 – September 24, 2003) was a noted architect and professor, born in Rochester, New York.
+He is best known as a wood turning artist whose art helped transform the genre into a widely respected art form.
 He was also an accomplished architect whose designs were used for several key structures around Atlanta, GA.